ieeta-pt/HPC-guides/docs/examples/dl/cuda.md

 $ module load cuda
 ```

 Currently there are two versions of CUDA installed (12.1 and 11.8).
-By defualt the latest one is always loaded when a version is not specified.
+By default the latest one is always loaded when a version is not specified.

 Note that if you want to run CUDA 11.8 you aldo need to use gcc 11 due to compatibility issues from CUDA.